Walbottle-Village/Walbottle-Village-Tenants-and-Residents-Association-/_pages/festivals.md

 				<div class="col-xs-12">
 					<h2 class="sub">King Charles III Coronation</h2>
 					<h3>Saturday, 6 May 2023: Coronation Celebration Day</h3>
 					<p>Another great Royal celebration full of fancy dress, colours and fun.
-A wonderful collection of cupcakes presented, Dads in the stocks and family picnics on the green lead up to the Commemorative plaque reveal to mark the event.
-Click on an image to enlarge.</p>
+A wonderful collection of cupcakes presented, Dads in the stocks and family picnics on the green lead up to the Commemorative plaque reveal to mark the event.</p>
 					<!-- feature slider -->
 					<div class="demo hasActive">
                     	<ul id="imageGallery3" class="gallery list-unstyled">